SaiVarun7009/FRT-Project/README.md

 # Features and Functionalities 😃

-Interactive and responsive UI.
-Has many graphical and visual innovative effects.
-Have an aesthetically pleasing visual design and architecture.
-Has collection of many web pages including Home, About Us, Contact, Blog, Buyer Guide, Tractor Range and Online Showroom etc.
-User can know about Tractors information, Feautures, cost and offers through this website.
-Included the feedback Survey form to increase the scope of improvement

 - Interactive and responsive UI.
 - Has many graphical and visual innovative effects.
 - Have an aesthetically pleasing visual design and architecture.
-- Has collection of many web pages including Home, About Us, Contact, Menu, health topics and health related information etc.
+- Has collection of many web pages including Home, About Us, Contact, Blog, Buyer Guide, Tractor Range and Online Showroom etc.
-- User can know about health information through this website.
+- User can know about Tractors information, Feautures, cost and offers through this website.
 - Included the feedback Survey form to increase the scope of improvement

 # Screenshots